GluuFederation/docs-gg-prod/docs/source/index.md

 - [Gluu Gateway plugins](https://github.com/GluuFederation/gluu-gateway/tree/version_4.1/kong/plugins): Plugins that leverage the Gluu Server for central client management and to control access to upstream APIs using OAuth 2.0 and UMA 2.0.

-- [oxd Server v4.1](https://www.gluu.org/docs/oxd/4.1): Middleware server for OpenID, OAuth, and UMA client communication with an associated OAuth Authorization Server, typically an instance of the Gluu Server.
-Gluu-gateway uses oxd server endpoints to communicate with OP Server.

 - Others: The following runtime environment is required by the Gluu Gateway package:
     - OpenJDK v8
     - Python v2.x